pndaproject/red-pnda/README.md

 ### Kafka

-Using Kafka with red-pnda is easy.
+#### How to connect to red-pnda kafka instance?

+**IMPORTANT**: To connect to the kafka instance running on red-pnda, you need to edit the config file and advertise your IP address like so:

+    sudo vim $KAFKA_HOME/config/server.properties

+Add these two lines at the end of the file.
+In this example, `192.168.33.10` is my red-pnda IP address:

+    listeners=PLAINTEXT://192.168.33.10:9092
+    advertised.listeners=PLAINTEXT://192.168.33.10:9092

+Save and quit.
+Then restart kafka service.

+    sudo service kafka restart

+#### Are there any default topics which I can use?

 By default, there are two kafka topics created for easy usage.

 1. raw.log.localtest
 2. avro.log.localtest